facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 Connect the SOIC-8 clip to the IC and your flash reading tool of choice making sure PIN 1 connects to PIN 1 on the IC.
 If you have connected the clip correctly the LED’s on the PCB should light up.
 It may take a few attempts to get the clip to sit correctly and it may need to be held in place for the duration of the extraction
 If you are utilising Flashrom to perform the extraction it will likely require SUDO access to operate correctly.

-Run flashrom with the watch command.
-This will allow you to confirm when it has connected correctly.

-In the case of the CH341A programmer.
+To simplify testing the connection run Flashrom with the watch command.

+**CH341A**

 `sudo watch flashrom -p ch341A`

-In the case of the Pi SPI pins.
+**Raspberry Pi**
+You will need to ensure you have enabled the SPI interface on your Pi.

-`sudo watch flashrom -p /dev........`
+`sudo watch flashrom -p linux_spi:dev=/dev/spidev0.0, spispeed=2000`

 If the connection is correct a flash memory chip will be idenfied.